AliceO2Group/FlpPrototype/RORC/README.md

 Dependencies
 ===================

-The RORC module depends on the PDA (Portable Driver Architecture) library.
+The ReadoutCard module depends on the PDA (Portable Driver Architecture) library.
 If PDA is not detected on the system, only a dummy implementation of the interface will be compiled.

 PDA installation